jimfunk/goews-rebuilt-openscad/README.md

 Racks are a new type of part that can be used for hanging items with wide tops.
 This is quite useful for storing cables, bar clamps, screwdrivers, etc.

+### Shelves

+Shelves can be generated with any width and depth.
+There are variants with holes and slots as well.

 ### Bolts

 Bolts are similar to the original ones.
 The length and socket width are configurable.